 As for updates, PWA users don’t have to update your app each time you release a new version - they will always have the newest one.

-2. Reduced development and support costs
+Reduced development and support costs

-3. Increased conversion rates
+Increased conversion rates

 To begin with, when added, PWAs are available on users’ home screens.
-And we all know, that if an app is on our home screen, we tend to use it more often.
+And we all know that if an app is on our home screen, we tend to use it more often.

 This is extremely important for e-commerce, so there’s no wonder why many famous online shopping websites are actively adopting PWAs.

-4. Fast, light and safe solution
+Fast, light, and safe solution

-Light.
+- Light.
 Being smaller in size than native mobile apps, PWAs are more light and efficient and use less device capacity and data.
 At the same time, they provide a user experience close to that of a native app.

-Safe.
+- Safe.
 All progressive web applications work via HTTPS, which means extra safety and no unauthorized access to the data.

-5. Do not rely on any app store
+Avoid dependence on any app store

 Though behaving like a native app, your PWA would still be a web page, clickable and shareable, and it is also indexed by Google.
 So your potential customers have better chances to find it.